 Hi everyone, and welcome to the instructor blog!
-I hope your studies at Agos are going well.
+I hope your studies at AGOS are going well.

-A typical answer might be:
+A typical answer might begin as follows:

 A much better answer to this type of question might be something like:

 ‘I’m going to talk about a useful electronic device I use, which is my brand-new smartphone that I bought last year.
 Actually, I’d wanted to buy a new one for a long time, but I was always working overtime and could never find time to go to the shop and buy a new one because it always takes ages.
 However, last year, while I was commuting to work on the train, I accidentally sat on my phone and cracked the screen.
 You see, I’d been standing for a long time, and because I was tired, I slipped my phone into my back trouser pocket and forgot about it until after I’d sat down.
 It’s very important to me so I was crushed.